-- 106. Calls upon all Member States and stakeholders to actively participate in the discussions of the Commission on Narcotic Drugs in preparation for the 2019 ministerial segment to foster an in-depth exchange of information and expertise on efforts, achievements, challenges and best practices to address and counter the world drug problem; - 107.
-Requests the Commission on Narcotic Drugs to continue to include in its report to the Economic and Social Council a section on the progress made in the implementation of the recommendations of the outcome document of the thirtieth special session of the General Assembly; - 108.
+- 116. Calls upon all Member States to actively participate in the discussions of the Commission on Narcotic Drugs in preparation for the ministerial segment in 2019 to foster an in-depth exchange of information and expertise on efforts, achievements, challenges and best practices to address and counter the world drug problem, and encourages all other relevant stakeholders to make contributions in this regard; - 117.
+Encourages the Commission on Narcotic Drugs to continue to include in its report to the Economic and Social Council a section on the progress made in the implementation of the recommendations of the outcome document of the thirtieth special session of the General Assembly; - 118.
 Takes note of the report of the Secretary-General, and requests that he submit to the General Assembly at its seventy-fourth session a report on the implementation of the present resolution.

-&lt;sup>25 A/73/135.
+&lt;sup>26 A/73/135.